What do we Mean by Technical Analysis?

-What are the assumptions of Technical Analysis?
+What are the Assumptions of Technical Analysis?

 The following assumptions are the basis of Technical Analysis:

-The basis of Technical Analysis is the belief that past trends decide the future course for any security.
-There is a cyclical movement in the case of prices of securities.
+The basis of Technical Analysis is the belief that past trends decide the future course of any security.
+There is a cyclical movement in the case of the prices of securities.
 The bull market and the bear market usually perform in an alternate trend.
 Similarly, the prices of securities also follow a cyclical trend when we look at the broader picture.

 Thus, analysts study how factors in the market and changes in those factors affect the prices of securities.
-Charting of these patterns is done, and after a thorough study of these charts, the projections or predictions of future price movement are done.
+Charting of these patterns is done, and after a thorough study of these charts, the projections or predictions of future price movement are made.

 Pricing is the Key Deciding Factor

 This assumption is based on the logic that the above factors have already been factored in to arrive at the price of the security.
-If the pricing is good, the security will be in high demand and its trading will be done in large volumes.
-If the pricing is wrong, there will be no or little demand and hence, there will be a little volume of trade.
+If the pricing is good, the security will be in high demand, and its trading will be done in large volumes.
+If the pricing is wrong, there will be no or little demand, and hence, there will be a little volume of trade.
 Thus, it gives very little importance to fundamental analysis and assumes that technical analysis is the key to trade in any security.

 What makes Technical Analysis different from Fundamental Analysis?

-Technical Analysis believes that pricing of security and the volume of its trade is most important to decide the future price movements of a security.
+Technical Analysis believes that the pricing of security and the volume of its trade is most important in deciding the future price movements of a security.
 On the other hand, Fundamental Analysis analyzes the financial statements of a company, the quality of its assets and liabilities, the quality of the company’s management, economic conditions in which a company has to operate, etc. to decide the future trends of the security price movements of a company.
 After a thorough study of the above factors, it arrives at the intrinsic value of the securities.
 And if the intrinsic value is more than the current market price, then the analyst recommends a buy with an expectation that the price will rise to the level of its intrinsic value.
 The situation will be reverse if the prevailing market price is more than the projected intrinsic value.
 Here the analyst will recommend a sale.

 Qualitative and Quantitative Factors